The Organization's Governing Documents:

-As the written rules of conduct for an organization, Bylaws generally provide for meetings , election of a board of directors and officers, filling vacancies, notice types, duties of officers, committees, and other routine conduct.
+As the written rules of conduct for an organization, Bylaws generally provide for meetings , election of a board of officers, filling vacancies, notice types, duties of officers, committees, and other routine conduct.
 Bylaws are, in effect, a contract among members and must be formally adopted and/or amended.

 While an organization can function with only a set of bylaws, establishing standing rules for administrative functions can make an organization more effective.

-Chi Eplison Sigma
+Chi Epsilon Sigma

-Work on the bylaws for this fledgling organization in October 1988 under the direction of charter members Becky Hooper and Jamie Nightingale.
+Work on the bylaws for this fledgling organization in October 1988 was under the direction of charter members Becky Hooper and Jamie Nightingale.
 A draft was presented for review at the Board Meeting on May 4, 1989 and approved unanimously by the membership at the Annual Meeting on October 18, 1989.

-Our current document is the result of a major rewrite begun in 1995.
-Jill King, Past President and Chair of the Constitution & Bylaws Committee worked with Ella Mae Bard, FCS Agent in Knox County, to take a critical look at the documents.
+In 1995 Jill King, Past President and Chair of the Constitution & Bylaws Committee worked with Ella Mae Bard, FCS Agent in Knox County, to take a critical look at the documents.
 The result was the development of two documents: the Constitution & Bylaws along with a separate Standing Rules document.
 October 24, 1996 changes were unanimously approved and the Standing Rules were formalized.

 In recognition of her efforts on behalf of CES, Ella Mae Bard was presented with an Honorary Membership in CES at the 1996 Annual Meeting.